avinash201199/weather-app/CONTRIBUTING.md

 6. Make sure your code lints.
 7. Issue that pull request!

-## Any contributions you make will be under the GNU Software License
-In short, when you submit code changes, your submissions are understood to be under the same [GNU License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+## All your contributions will be under an GNU software license.In short, when you submit code amendments, your submissions are understood as being under the same [GNU license](http://choosealicense.com/licenses/mit/) that covers the project.If you have any concerns, please do not hesitate to contact the maintainers.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/avinash201199/To-Do-List/issues/new); it's that easy!
+## Report bugs through Github [issues] (https://github.com/briandk/transcriptase-atom/issues)We use GitHub issues to track publicly available bugs.Report a bug by [opening a new issue] (https://github.com/avinash201199/To-Do-List/issues/new); it's as simple as that!

 **Great Bug Reports** tend to have: